Cessiia/mihayo/README.md

 # mihayo
-this is a magic game repository in mini programe for wechat
+this is a magic game repository in mini program for wechat